 Starting a business for the first time and worried about failure?
 Give your new enterprise the best chance of success with these top business tips, the best advice I've collated from other entrepreneurs and developed from my own experience of more than 20 years of having "been there and done that" as a small business person.

 How long can most people live without money?
 Not long.
 And it may be a long time before your new business actually makes any profits.
-Being employed while you're starting a business means money in your pocket while you're going through the start up process.
-Not employed right now or can't continue in your current job?
-Read How to Get Your New Small Business to Make Money.
+Being employed while you're starting a business means money in your pocket while you're going through the start-up process.

 You'll do a lot of research writing a business plan, but that's just a start.
 When you're starting a business, you need to become an expert on your industry, products and services if you're not already.
 Joining related industry or professional associations before you start your business is a great idea.

 Save up if you have to.
 Approach potential investors and lenders.
-Figure our your financial fall-back plan.
+Figure out your financial fall-back plan.
 Don't expect to start a business and then walk into a bank and get money.
 Traditional lenders don't like new ideas and don't like businesses without proven track records.
-Look at 5 Creative Ways to Raise Money for Your Business and alternatives such as crowdfunding.

 Following the business tips above will make starting your new business both a smoother, less stressful process and go a long way towards ensuring the business you start lasts and thrives.